domagojk/es-cqrs-matchmaking/README.md

 It's irrelevant what language or database we use in any of these instances.

 New instances can easily be added by replaying all events in the event store and then subscribing to new events.
+The same is true for instances whose database needs to be rebuilt.

 ### Match Making Example
 ![Match Making](https://cloud.githubusercontent.com/assets/1868852/25047642/4333ffa6-2138-11e7-96be-5c7d2fda9585.png)